MateuszMyszke/project-pizzeria-1/README.md

 https://pizzeria-sbj.herokuapp.com/
 (free hosting so might take a while to load for first time)

-Page created as apractice of:
+Page created as a practice of:

 JS
 HTML